Felistas/NodeJs-Passport-Authentication/README.md

  - Take readers through authentication with Facebook using Passport

  ## Summary
- In this tutorial we have learnt how to authenticate users through Googleand Facebook.
-This can be implemented in applications that utilize authentication in the backend
+ In this tutorial we have learnt how to authenticate users through Google and Facebook.
+This can be implemented in applications that utilize authentication in the backend.